mtm20176/add-coder-users/README.md

 ## Caveats and notes

+- node-fetch needs to be uninstalled and downgraded to 2.6.1 1. npm uninstall node-fetch 2. npm i node-fetch@2.6.1
 - This script requires that the `CODER_TOKEN` provided is for a Site Manager account
 - The `user-import` csv(s) should live in the directory specified by the `.env`'s `INPUT_FOLDER` value
   - It's recommended that you append a timestamp of some sort to the end of the `csv`'s filename to make note of the date the import was done